Implementing a Structured Field OCR API with Bounding Boxes in 2026

 What is an OCR API with Bounding Boxes?

 A standard Optical Character Recognition (OCR) engine typically returns a massive, unformatted string of text.
-While this works for simple search indexing, it fails in automated data pipelines.
-An OCR API with bounding boxes is a specialized interface that pairs every extracted character, word, or field with its precise spatial coordinates on the document.
-By returning a [x, y, width, height] array, the API creates a bridge between the digital data and the physical source.
-You aren't just getting a value like "$1,250.00"; you're getting the exact geographic location of that value on the page.
+That works for simple search indexing, but it fails in automated data pipelines.
+An OCR API with bounding boxes is a specialized interface that pairs every extracted field with its precise spatial location on the document.
+By returning coordinates for every value — an integer box of xmin, ymin, xmax, ymax on a normalized 0–1000 grid — the API creates a bridge between the digital data and the physical source.
+You aren't just getting a value like "$1,250.00"; you're getting the exact location of that value on the page.

 Bounding Boxes vs. Bounding Regions